jhues97/jhues97.github.io/README.md

 [ Code Review](https://youtu.be/EKrw-bkpGTQ)

 ### Category One Enhancement - Software Design and Engineering
-The first artifact in my portfolio:[ Artifact 1 - Jeremy Huesman.zip](https://github.com/jhues97/jhues97.github.io/blob/a30dd3b6e1ae3015fd757c4236b1fe85b4b53077/Artifact%201%20-%20Jeremy%20Huesman.zip), is the 3D scene I created for CS-330 Computer Graphics and Visualization course.
+The first artifact in my portfolio,[ Artifact 1 - Jeremy Huesman.zip](https://github.com/jhues97/jhues97.github.io/blob/a30dd3b6e1ae3015fd757c4236b1fe85b4b53077/Artifact%201%20-%20Jeremy%20Huesman.zip), is the 3D scene I created for CS-330 Computer Graphics and Visualization course.
 The project showcases the software and design skills of the Computer Science program.
 The user can move about the 3D environment and see the objects from all angles.
 We learned how to apply textures to our objects so that they would replicate the object correctly.

 I included this artifact in my ePortfolio to demonstrate the skills of working with C++ and OpenGL.
 I had to create functions that would take the triangles and render them into the shapes necessary to create the 3D object.
 Building the functions makes it easier for us to reuse the code and adjust the shape through the main code.
 The artifact also helps showcase good commenting and following industry standards of variable namings.